 How Many Internal Links Per Post?

-Now, let’s talk numbers.
-How many internal links should you have on each page?
+Letโ€™s discuss some digits.
+How many internal links must be included on each page?

-Well, there’s no one-size-fits-all answer.
-But as an SEO expert I think, if you have a 1500-word article, it’s good to include around 3 internal links within the text.
-Similarly, for a 2000-word article, including around 5 or 6 internal links is advisable.
+Well, there isnโ€™t one answer suitable for all.
+But as an SEO expert I think, if you have a 1500-word article, itโ€™s reasonable to expect approximately 3 internal links.
+Similarly, for a 2000-word article, around 5 or 6 internal links may be required.

-This keeps things balanced – not too many links to overwhelm your readers, but enough to connect them to other relevant pages.
+This keeps things balanced โ€“ not too many links to scale your readersโ€™ mountains and vistas, but enough to provide them with a doorway to other relevant pages.

 Understanding Different Types of Internal Links